kuzmich84/nodejs2025Q2-service/README.md

 If you prefer to run the application without Docker, you have two options:

-### Option 1: Local Application with Database in Docker
+### Option: Local Application with Database in Docker

 This approach runs the application locally, using Docker only for PostgreSQL.